a2stuff/prodos-drivers/README.md

 * [x] Installs a driver in memory following the ProDOS clock driver protocol
 * [x] Chains to the next `.SYSTEM` file (e.g. `BASIC.SYSTEM`)

-Just need to try it on real hardware now...
+Successfully tested on real hardware.
+(Laser 128EX, including at 3x speed.)